Best Wellington Boots for Winter

 In addition to protecting against cold, Grubs Frostline 5.0 Boots also protect against wet conditions.
 They are completely waterproof.

-The Grubs Frostline range of boots are unisex and come in three different colour: green, black and violet.
+The Grubs Frostline range of boots are unisex and come in three different colours: green, black and violet.

 Tips for Finding the Best Wellington Boots for winter

 The fit of your boots is also important.
 Your Wellingtons should fit snugly without any gaps at the top to let cold air in.
-However, they should be loose enough that you can wear thick socks underneath.
+However, they should be loose enough to wear thick socks underneath.
 Boots that are too tight could also hurt your circulation and cause your feet to feel even colder.

-Keep these tips in mind while shopping for your winter Wellington boots and you’ll be able to find a model that keeps your feet warm and dry, no matter the weather.
+Keep these tips in mind while shopping for your winter Wellington boots and you’ll be able to find a wellie that keeps your feet warm and dry, no matter the weather.